◘ C H U M A ◘ [wealthy]

 - Artfully assembled ~ Beautifully crafted ~ Heirloom Quality.

 The Blue Green, Creamy White, and Red Coral color beads I use to make my Chuma Leather Bracelets are over 100 years old and have the most interesting character; aged and rugged with a beautiful patina and because they were handmade, no two beads are alike.
-The Black Onyx beads I use are old and rare Ethiopian Glass Padre Beads - hard to find in this rich, beautiful color.
+The Black Onyx beads I use are vintage and rare Glass Pony Beads from India - hard to find in this rich, beautiful color.
 They are not as aged and rugged looking as the other three colors but there's something mysteriously wonderful and sensual about these black beads.
 The Camel Bone Beads are individually carved with Chevron style lines and were handmade in Gambia, Africa.
 They have an aged appearance that is stunning.
 The Black Ebony beads are vintage French trade beads from before 2000.
 They were made in Europe and traded in Africa and have a beautiful shiny patina with some age and pitting.